temesoft/auth-box/README.md

 java -jar auth-box-server.jar --server.port=12345
 # or
 java -Dserver.port=12345 -jar auth-box-server.jar
-# or using environment variables (note: config property names should be in all caps and "_" instead of ".")
+# or using environment variables
+# (note: config property names should have "_" instead of ".", so "server.port" would be "SERVER_PORT")
 export SERVER_PORT=12345
 java -jar auth-box-server.jar
 ```